NWT Homeschool Withdrawal: How to Pull Your Child from a DEA School

 Withdrawing Mid-Year

 If you're withdrawing mid-year rather than at the start, the funding window has likely closed.
-But you can still register and homeschool legally.
-Notify the school in writing, contact your DEA, and begin the process.
+But you can still contact the local school or DEA to confirm current registration and notification instructions and begin the process.
 Some principals will work with you on an expedited first meeting if the circumstances are urgent — school environment concerns, health needs, or geographic relocation.

-Keep a copy of your written withdrawal notification.
+If you submit written notification, keep a copy.
 If the school delays processing it or continues counting your child in attendance, that written record matters.

 Families Moving to Remote Communities